• Skip to primary navigation

 Yes that is right!!!
 One and a Half Sticks.
 I told you these weren't for those worrying about the calories.

 BUT!!!!
 I promise you don't need a large amount of this mash, it is really rich, so a little goes a long way.
-And I don't know about you but I would rather have a few tablespoons of THE BEST MASHED POTATO IN THE WORLD than a whole bowl of gluey stodgy average mashed potatoes.
+And I don't know about you but I would rather have a few tablespoons of the best mashed potatoes in the world than a whole bowl of gluey stodgy average mashed potatoes.

 I make my pomme puree, slightly differently.
 It is a method I learnt from a French neighbour when I owned a house near Dijon.